You must configure the project within Visual Studio to enable debugging.

 debugs transactions from any user.

-You can restrict the debugger to debug only transactions from a specific Job Class.
+You can restrict the debugger to debug only transactions from a specific terminal ID.
 If you leave this field empty, the debugger

-You can restrict the debugger to debug only a specific Job Number.
+You can restrict the debugger to debug only specific transactions.
 If you leave this field empty, the debugger debugs all

 Enable SQL Server Debugging